HbbTV-Association/ReferenceApplication/README.md

 Monitor module to implement analytics about use cases of video playback.
 Monitor can be changed but it must follow the monitor interface.

-	src/videoplayer/monitor/monitor.js
+	Interface included:
+	src/videoplayer/monitor/monitor-base.js

+	Implementation (excluded but may be implemented for differeent analytics systems): src/videoplayer/monitor/monitor.js